 Check out our guide on working tax credit for income thresholds.

 With the childcare element, you can get help with up to 70% of your childcare costs.

-If you pay more than this for childcare, you won’t be able to claim the childcare element.
+If you pay more than this for childcare, you will still only get the maximum amounts listed above.